-- 1. In "The Feast of Malthus" Garrett Hardin argues that individual rights are inconsistent with the survival of the species.
-What is his argument defending that claim?
+- In "The Feast of Malthus" Garrett Hardin defends the claim that individual rights are inconsistent with the survival of the species.
+What is his argument defending this claim?
 How is Malthus' story of the feast connected to this argument? - 2.
 How does Hardin apply this argument in an international context, in both "The Feast of Malthus" and "Living on a Lifeboat"?
-In particular, nations should provide foreign aid to those in developed countries?
+In particular, what is Garrett Hardin's position concerning whether those in developed nations owe any form of foreign aid to those in developed countries?
 What is his argument defending this position?
 How is his allegory of the lifeboats connected to this argument? - 3.
 In what ways do Hardin's arguments have parallels to the arguments made by Thomas Hobbes? - 4.
 Do you find Hardin's arguments convincing?
 Why or why not?